Stroll in the grounds of the Abbey or pray inside its hallowed walls

 Boating & fishing on nearby Lough Carra

-Built in 1216 for the Canon Regulars of St Augustine, it is beside a 5th century monastic site associated with St Patrick.
 Ballintubber retains an air of ancient beauty and spirituality and has been restored with simple elegance.
-Pilgrims set out from the Abbey on the ancient pilgrim route, Tochar Phadraig, and journey some 22 miles to Croagh Patrick.
+Pilgrims set out from the Abbey on the ancient pilgrim route, Tochar Phadraig, and journey some 35 km to Croagh Patrick.

 Visit the Ballintubber Abbey Website